Bluetooth Hearing Aids for TV

 Direct Connections

 Brands with Audio Streaming for Hearing Aids (ASHA) will allow for direct connections.
 For the Android 10 devices that pair with hearing aids listed above, this uses ASHA as well.
-To date, we only have one brand that uses ASHA outside of the phone.
+To date, we only have one brand that uses ASHA outside the phone.

 Amazon Fire TV

-Continue to review this post as we continue to update more ASHA enabled devices.
+Continue to review this post as we continue to update more ASHA-enabled devices.

 How useful was this post?